 It’s built like a tank, has an intuitive and easy-to-use temperature controller, automatic auger and built-in thermometers, and a large hopper for cooking all day.
 That’s why it’s easily the best pellet grill under $500.

-The Davy Crockett from Green Mountain Grills is a compact, WiFi-capable pellet, and the best of the limited budget pellet grill selection.
+Another electric smoker; the Davy Crockett from Green Mountain Grills is a compact, WiFi-capable pellet smoker, and the best of the limited budget pellet smoker selection.
 If the Camp Chef is still out of your price range, go for the Davy Crockett.
 It’s totally portable, so you can smoke (and grill) all your favorite meats at the tailgate or the campsite.

 Compact, Lightweight Design